|

 achievements were a result of all the TQM and BPI [the business process improvement

-method developed by Rummler] efforts going on, and they weren’t viewed
+method developed by Rummler] efforts going on, and they were not’t viewed

 as a single comprehensive program called 'Six Sigma' or anything else…except

-was barely in place when the Baldrige Award was obtained" (2005, page 2).
+Sigma was barely in place when the Baldrige Award was obtained” (2005,

-For further clarification of Six Sigma's origins and contributions, see The
+page 2).
+For further clarification of Six Sigma's origins and contributions,

 Six Sigma™, as a business process improvement method, is simply a problem